Aditya-Rohan-Singh/cs5113fa22-proj/README.md

 - The script will utilize a list of pre-saved 25 human emoji and animal emoji to assign hostname to Trainer and POkemon respectively.

-- The script will also create a list of Trainers and Pokemon as per the given user input
+- The script will also create a list of Trainers and Pokemon as per the given user input and store it with their respective emoji in a json file called node-list.json

 - Once the docker-compose.yml file is dynamically created, the script will utilize the subprocess package to execute the command "docker-compose up --build: which will create the mentioned containers in the docker-compose.yml file that was dynamically created based on user input.